uni-component/vuetify/README.md

 Refactor Vuetify@next with <a href="https://github.com/dolymood/uni-component">uni-component</a>.

-Target: Uni Vuetify can be used with react and vue.
+Target: Uni Vuetify can be used with React and Vue 3.

+Dev steps:

+1. `yarn`
+2. `cd packages/vuetify`
+3. `yarn dev`

 <h2 align="center">Supporting Vuetify</h2>